 The study will design accelerator technology, laser systems and feedbacks for improving the quality of plasma-accelerated electron beams.
 Two user areas will be developed for a novel free-electron laser, for high-energy physics and for other applications.
 An implementation model will be proposed, including a comparative study of possible sites in Europe, a cost estimate and a model for distributed construction but installation at one central site.
 As a new large research infrastructure, EuPRAXIA would place Europe at the forefront of the development of novel accelerators driven by the world’s most powerful lasers from European industry in the 2020's.

-LA³NET partners play a key role in EuPRAXIA.
-They will contribute to the design of the plasma structures required for a laser-driven electron source, as well as for a laser-driven accelerator stage.
-Based on previous research they will also study the diagnostics required to monitor the shot-to-shot operation of plasma structures and contribute to the diagnostic of wakefield structures and electron beams.
-The University of Liverpool will also be in charge of all communication and outreach activities of the design study.
+The QUASAR Group plays a key role in EuPRAXIA.
+Prof. Carsten P. Welsch who leads WP8 says: “We will contribute to the design of the plasma structures required for a laser-driven electron source, as well as for a laser-driven accelerator stage.
+Based on our previous R&D we will also study the diagnostics required to monitor the shot-to-shot operation of plasma structures and contribute to the diagnostic of wakefield structures and electron beams.
+This is an exciting project and we are delighted this fantastic idea can now go ahead.”

 To find out more about the project visit http://www.eupraxia-project.eu.